BreeeZe/rpos/README.md

 #### STEP 2.2 - UPDATE NPM

-If using NVM to manage your Node.js version, the following will update NPM to the latest supported on your version of Node.js:
+If using [`NVM`](https://github.com/nvm-sh/nvm) to manage your Node.js version, the following will update NPM to the latest supported on your version of Node.js:

 ```
 nvm install-latest-npm
 ```

-Otherwise you can use NPM to update itself the latest NPM with this command:
+Otherwise you can use NPM to update itself with this command:

 ```
 sudo npm install -g npm@latest